khutula/VBA-challenge/README.md

 * Ensure the developer tab is added to your toolbar
 * Paste the code from ____ into a new Module in Visual Basic
 * Execute code

+<a name="files"></a>
+### Files
+* alphabetical_testing.xlsm: test file used to develop the code
+* Multiple_year_stock_data.xlsm: full data file used to generate final homework report
+* .vbs: file containing the VBA script used to obtain final homework report